Lakatrazz/Fusion-Helper/README.md

 # Fusion Helper
-A proxy application that interfaces with BONELAB: Fusion on Meta Quest 2 in order to allow for Steam networking.
+A proxy application that interfaces with BONELAB: Fusion on Meta Quest in order to allow for Steam Networking.

 ![](https://i.imgur.com/MnRlTfT.png)